p-martinho/Enumeration/README.md

 ### The EnumerationIgnore Attribute

-If, for some reason, you already have a field `private static readonly string`, but you don't want it to be used to generate a new enumeration member, use the `EnumerationIgnoreAttribute`:
+If, for some reason, you already have a field `private static readonly string` named `ValueFor...`, but you don't want it to be used to generate a new enumeration member, use the `EnumerationIgnoreAttribute`:

 ```c#
 [Enumeration]